Primary election: Nonpartisan blanket primary

+Unified primary

+In a "unified primary" (also known as a "top-two approval primary"), all candidates appear on the same ballot (similar to the nonpartisan blanket primary).
+However, unlike the kinds of primaries mentioned above, in a "unified primary" uses a nonpartisan primary with approval voting, where voters may support any number of candidates instead of one.
+St. Louis, Missouri uses this system.

 In the United States

-The United States is one of a handful of countries to select candidates through popular vote in a primary election system; most other countries rely on party leaders or paid up party members to select candidates, as was previously the case in the U.S. In modern politics, primary elections have been described as a vehicle for taking decision-making from political insiders to the voters, though political science research indicates that the formal party organizations retain significant influence over nomination outcomes.
+The United States is one of a handful of countries to select candidates through popular vote in a primary election system; most other countries rely on party leaders or party members to select candidates, as was previously the case in the U.S.

 The selection of candidates for federal, state, and local general elections takes place in primary elections organized by the public administration for the general voting public to participate in for the purpose of nominating the respective parties' official candidates; state voters start the electoral process for governors and legislators through the primary process, as well as for many local officials from city councilors to county commissioners.
 The candidate who moves from the primary to be successful in the general election takes public office.

+In modern politics, primary elections have been described as a vehicle for transferring decision-making from political insiders to voters, though political science research indicates that the formal party organizations retain significant influence over nomination outcomes.

+Studies have found little-to-no difference between top-two and traditional partisan primaries on most outcomes like political polarization, but lower levels of electoral participation and more voter confusion under nonpartisan primaries.